annotell/public-docs/docs-src/docs/kognic-io/scenes/aggregated_lidars_and_cameras_seq.md

 :::

-An `AggregatedLidarsAndCamerasSeq` scene consists of a sequence of camera images and lidar point clouds, where each frame consists on 1-9 camera images as well as 1-20 point clouds.
+An `AggregatedLidarsAndCamerasSeq` scene consists of a sequence of camera images and lidar point clouds, where each frame consists on 1-9 camera images as well as 1-20 point clouds (in the case where you have pre-aggregated your point clouds, the first frame consists of 1-20 point clouds and all other frames 0 point clouds).
 What differentiates `AggregatedLidarsAndCamerasSeq` from `LidarsAndCamerasSeq` is that point clouds are aggregated over time during annotation which results in one big point cloud in the coordinate system of the first frame.
 Therefore, ego motion data is **mandatory** for this type of scene.
 For more documentation on what each field corresponds to in the `AggregatedLidarsAndCamerasSeq` object please